 - Distilled Water: Distilled water is the most common type of water used in batteries.
 Distilled water is created by boiling water, collecting the steam, and allowing the steam to condense back into water.
 The distilling process results in water that is free of minerals that can lead to the degradation of battery performance and life. - Deionized Water: Deionized water is created by inducing electrically charged resins that attract and bind to sodium, calcium, iron, copper, chloride, and bromide ions.
 The result of this electrical filtering is purified water, which contains little to no mineral ions.
-To make sure the deionized water remains at a high quality, replace the filter in the deionizer per the manufacturer's recommendations. - Deionized Systems: The Service Parts Department at Club Car offers one deionizer system: for vehicles equipped with the Single Point Watering System (SPWS), CC P/N 105166801; for vehicles without SPWS, CC P/N 105166801 (used in combination with AM10818 Battery Watering Nozzle Gun).
+To make sure the deionized water remains at a high quality, replace the filter in the deionizer per the manufacturer's recommendations. - Deionized Systems: The Service Parts Department at Club Car offers two deionizer systems: one for vehicles equipped with the Single Point Watering System (SPWS) and one for vehicles without SPWS (used in combination with Battery Watering Nozzle Gun).